VeeUye/tic-tac-toe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It was created to learn the fundamentals of React.
+It was created to learn the fundamentals of React from the [official tutorial](https://reactjs.org/tutorial/tutorial.html).
 This README will be updated as the project progresses.

 ## Features